-The research of the experimental condensed matter physics group led by Dr. Sumanasekera focuses around the following topics: synthesis and characterizations of novel nanostructures; electronic properties of hydrogenated and fluorinated graphene; efficient energy conversions of waste heat using high figure of merit thermoelectric materials; thermionics based on doped nano-diamonds; phonon confinements in semiconducting nanowires; chemical sensors based on carbon-based nanostructures and oxide nanowires; novel electrode materials for Li-ion batteries, and conducting transparent electrodes for solar applications (Sumanasekera).
+The experimental condensed matter physics group of Dr. Sumanasekera focuses around the following topics: synthesis and characterizations of novel nanostructures; electronic properties of hydrogenated and fluorinated graphene; efficient energy conversions of waste heat using high figure of merit thermoelectric materials; thermionics based on doped nano-diamonds; phonon confinements in semiconducting nanowires; chemical sensors based on carbon-based nanostructures and oxide nanowires; novel electrode materials for Li-ion batteries, and conducting transparent electrodes for solar cell applications (Sumanasekera).

-The research activities of Dr. Mendes’ group focuses on novel analytical tools based on integrated optics and surface waves for research in biomolecular films and interface phenomena, the spectroscopic investigation of the physical/chemical properties of biomolecular films, and on the integration of nano-structured photonic devices with molecular assemblies for selective and sensitive transduction in chemical and biological materials.
+Dr. Mendes’ research group focuses on novel analytical tools based on integrated optics and surface waves for research on biomolecular films and interface phenomena, the spectroscopic investigation of physical/chemical properties of biomolecular films, and on the integration of nano-structured photonic devices with molecular assemblies for selective and sensitive transduction in chemical and biological materials.
 (Mendes).

 - Chakram S. Jayanthi, Ph.D.
 (Indian Institute of Technology, Delhi)

 - Shudun Liu, Ph.D.
 (Rutgers University)

 - Serban Smadici, Ph.D.
 (Columbia University)

 - Ming Yu, Ph.D.
 (Hokkaido Institute of Technology,Japan)